Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 In addition to embracing technological advances within our field, we're also seeing an increase in eco-friendly weddings as today's couples become more environmentally conscious.

-This trend is not only about using sustainable materials or recycling decor but also about catering options that support local businesses or ethical practices.
+This trend is not only about using sustainable materials or recycling décor but also about catering options that support local businesses or ethical practices.

-As wedding planners who care deeply about creating memorable events that align with our client's values, we must stay informed about best practices for incorporating green initiatives into various aspects of the planning process.
+As wedding planners who care deeply about creating memorable events that align with our clients' values, we must stay informed about best practices for incorporating green initiatives into various aspects of the planning process.

 Essential Skills and Qualities for Success